IBM/generate-insights-from-multiple-data-sources/README.md

 # Generate Insights from multiple data sources using Watson Studio

-In this Code Pattern, we will Generate Insights by integrating data from multiple data sources like ``Db2 On Cloud,CSV File,Db2 Warehouse,etc`` using Watson Studio.Telling a story with data usually involves integrating data from multiple sources.Being able to combine data from multiple sources is essential when performing analysis.
-Here we worked with a few data sources namely ``Db2 On Cloud,CSV File and Db2 Warehouse``, but the power of watson studio is that this technique can be applied to other sources like MySQL databases, IBM Db2 Big SQL, Oracle database, PostgreSQL, Microsoft SQL Server, and many more, no matter the dataset size.In this pattern, we will have sales and marketing data of watches in three different cities on three differnt data sources namely Db2 On Cloud, a csv file and Db2 Warehouse.We will integrate data from all these sources and put it on Db2 warehouse.This integrated data will further be used to derive insights and will be visualized on embedded dashboard.
+In this Code Pattern, we will Generate Insights by integrating data from multiple data sources like ``Db2 On Cloud, CSV File, Db2 Warehouse, etc`` using Watson Studio.
+Telling a story with data usually involves integrating data from multiple sources.
+Being able to combine data from multiple sources is essential when performing analysis.
+Here we worked with a few data sources namely ``Db2 On Cloud, CSV File and Db2 Warehouse``, but the power of Watson Studio is that this technique can be applied to other sources like MySQL databases, IBM Db2 Big SQL, Oracle database, PostgreSQL, Microsoft SQL Server, and many more, no matter the dataset size.
+In this pattern, we will have sales and marketing data of watches in three different cities on three different data sources namely Db2 On Cloud, a csv file and Db2 Warehouse.
+We will integrate data from all these sources and put it on Db2 warehouse.
+This integrated data will further be used to derive insights and will be visualized on embedded dashboard.

 When the reader has completed this Code Pattern, they will understand how to: